 - Programs focusing on arts and culture, environmental education, or health and fitness

-- Programs that support early childhood education
+- Programs that support education including early childhood education, out-of-school time programs, access to academic supports

 - Programs that help ensure the basic needs of Brookline’s youth are being met